-Instead, I would like people to remember that it is not right to elevate your K-pop boy over the well-being of others.
-I do not understand how dehumanizing others can be to each other and especially during a time when the whole world is facing hardships, loss, and personal issues due to a pandemic followed by the emotionally charged BLM movement.
+Instead, I would like people to remember that it is not right to elevate your K-pop boy or girl over the well-being of others.
+I do not understand how people so easily turn to dehumanizing others in these cases.
+This is a time when the whole world is facing hardships, loss, and personal issues due to a pandemic and this is followed by an emotionally charged BLM movement.
 I’m not even mad, I’m just tired and sad.

 I know I will get hate from some people for the words I said, but they come from a place of disappointment as said in the tweet.
 I picked that quote from a Korean netizen because their sentiments reflect mine.
-How can he expect to be seen as this thorough passionate self-producer when he (or BigHit) deflects the blame onto someone else and stays quiet while letting daddy BigHit talk for him.
+How can he expect to be seen as this thoroughly passionate self-producer when he (or BigHit) deflects the blame onto someone else and stays quiet while letting daddy BigHit talk for him.
 It’s embarrassing.
 Not just for his image and reputation, but as the person he is now.
-And along with some of his lyrics, notably in Daechwita and What Do You Think, and the general tone of each, it’s all just things I’m not impressed with right now and need a bit more time to process how I feel about Yoongi as the idol I know as far as the cameras show me.
+And along with some of his lyrics, notably in Daechwita and What Do You Think, it’s all just things I’m not impressed with right now and need a bit more time to process how I feel about Yoongi as the idol I knew.

 Unfortunately, I don’t think much will change.
 At this point, everyone and their mother knows BTS are coddled by ARMY who will defend them to the death.
 Which would be fine, if they didn’t harm others in the process.
 Still, I’ve learned that we have to find some amusement in the mess, so I will leave with this gem that came about in the aftermath of this calamity: